Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Introduction

-Motivated by this impossibility result we then turn to the case where the stopping rule additionally has access to a limited number of samples from the distribution, which it may use in determining the stopping time.
-An extension of our main result shows that $o(n)$ samples are not enough to improve on the bound of~$1/e$, the interesting case therefore is the one with $\Omega(n)$ samples.
-Our main result in this context is a simple but subtle stopping rule that achieves an approximation factor of $1-1/e\approx 0.632$ with $n-1$ samples.
-We start by drawing $n-1$ samples and using the maximum of these samples as a threshold for the first random variable.
-If the first random variable exceeds the threshold, we stop here.
-Otherwise we add the newly sampled value to the set of samples and then remove a random element from the resulting set.
-We then use the maximum of the new set as a threshold for the second random variable, and so on.
-While the procedure is easy to describe, its analysis is somewhat delicate.
-The key step is to show that the sets of random variables used to set the thresholds all behave like a set of $n-1$ fresh samples.
-Thus the expected value collected from each random variable conditioned on accepting it equals the expected maximum value of $n$ independent draws from the distribution, and the probability of accepting a random variable conditioned on reaching it is exactly $1/n$.
-The approximation factor is then equal to the overall probability of stopping, which is at least $1-1/e$.
+Motivated by this impossibility result we then turn to the case where the stopping rule has access to a limited number of additional samples from the distribution, which it may use in deciding when to stop.
+An extension of our impossibility result shows that $o(n)$ samples are not enough to improve on the bound of~$1/e$.
+The interesting case therefore is the one with $\Omega(n)$ samples, and we show that a simple stopping rule achieves a guarantee of $1-1/e\approx 0.632$ with $n-1$ samples, see \autoref{thm:fresh-looking-samples} in \autoref{sec:linear}.
+The rule starts by drawing $n-1$ samples.
+Then, when considering the $i$th random variable for $i \geq 1$, it also considers a random subset of size $n-1$ drawn uniformly from the $n-1$ initial samples and the $i-1$ random variables seen so far.
+If the $i$th random variable is greater than the maximum of that random subset the rule stops, otherwise it continues with the next random variable.
+While the stopping rule itself is easy to describe, its analysis relies on an insight that is somewhat subtle.
+Indeed, each of the sets of random variables used to set a threshold for acceptance is distributed like a set of $n-1$ fresh samples from the distribution.
+The expected value collected from each random variable, conditioned on its acceptance, thus equals the expected maximum value of $n$ independent draws from the distribution, and the probability of accepting a random variable conditioned on reaching it is exactly $1/n$.
+The approximation guarantee is then equal to the overall probability of stopping, which is at least $1-1/e$.
+By a straightforward extension, \autoref{cor:parametric-lower} in \autoref{sec:linear}, we obtain a lower bound of $\frac{1+\gamma}{2}(1-1/e)$ on the guarantee achievable with $\gamma\, n$ samples for any $\gamma\in[0,1]$.

-We complement the lower bound of $1-1/e$ with matching upper bounds for two different classes of algorithms that share specific properties of our algorithm.
+We complement the lower bound of $1-1/e$ with matching upper bounds for two different classes of stopping rules that share specific properties of the stopping rule described above.
 These bounds limit the types of approaches that could conceivably be used to go beyond a performance guarantee of $1-1/e$.
-We also provide a parametric upper bound for algorithms with access to $\gamma\, n$ samples for $\gamma\geq 0$.
-For algorithms that use at most $n$ samples this upper bound is equal to $\ln(2)\approx 0.693$ and thus nearly tight.
+We then give a parametric upper bound that applies to any stopping rule with access to $\gamma\, n$ samples for $\gamma\geq 0$, see \autoref{thm:upper_par} in \autoref{sec:linear}.
+For rules that use at most $n$ samples this upper bound is equal to $\ln(2)\approx 0.693$ and thus nearly tight.